ShravanKumar23/EMB3RS-TEO-Module/docs/source/Introduction.rst

 GitHub Repository
 ------------------

-The standalone version of the TEo module can be found on the GitHub reposiorty `here <https://github.com/ShravanKumar23/EMB3RS-TEO-Module>`_ .
+The standalone version of the TEO module can be found on the GitHub reposiorty `here <https://github.com/ShravanKumar23/EMB3RS-TEO-Module>`_ .

 License
 --------------

 The TEO module is licensed under Apache License Version 2.0, January 2004.
 You can find more information about the License `here <http://www.apache.org/licenses/>`_ .
-The lincese file cna be found on the GitHub reposiorty `here <https://github.com/ShravanKumar23/EMB3RS-TEO-Module>`_ .
+The lincese file cna be found on the GitHub repository `here <https://github.com/ShravanKumar23/EMB3RS-TEO-Module>`_ .